2000 Marsa Brega Short 360 crash: Deaths due to drowning

-The Tunisian cabin crew didn't inform the passengers that the seat cushions of the aircraft could be used as a floatation device, an alternative to life jackets.
+The Tunisian cabin crew did not inform the passengers that the seat cushions of the aircraft could be used as a floatation device, an alternative to life jackets.
 The aircraft was not equipped with life jackets even though each allocated seats were provided with safety cards that read "Life vest under your seat" at the back.
 In the absence of life jackets, passengers would have needed an alternative for a floatation device.
 By not informing passengers on the use of seat cushions as an alternative, many of the passengers might have drowned due to exhaustion.
-The presence of floatation device could benefit passengers in case search and rescue team didn't manage to find survivors in a timely manner.
+The presence of floatation device could benefit passengers in case search and rescue team did not manage to find survivors in a timely manner.

 Avisto and representatives from Switzerland stated that floatation device are not required for flights flying at less than 50 mi or more from land, explaining why the aircraft was not equipped with life vests.